Real Change.

 Peru Nduta

-Alice came from a family that could not afford to keep her in college.
+Peru came from a family that could not afford to keep her in college.
 She enrolled in our beauty and cosmetology programme, mastering hair care, skincare, and nail art.
 Her practicals caught the attention of a trainer who referred her to a mid-range beauty parlour in Thika town.
 She was hired before she even graduated.
 She is now a senior stylist, handles a full client book independently, and is saving toward her own salon.

 Alice Wanjiru

-Peru was a gifted home cook who had never thought of her skill as a business.
+Alice was a gifted home cook who had never thought of her skill as a business.
 The catering programme gave her the professional foundation she needed — food safety, portion costing, menu planning, and kitchen management.
 She started by supplying packed lunches to a nearby office block, reinvested every shilling, and within two years opened Nduta's Place, a small hotel in Nakuru serving breakfast and lunch to workers and travellers.
 She now employs three full-time staff and has a loyal daily clientele.